 “In the recent past, SaaS growth was largely centered on function-specific applications.
 This is evinced by the success and growth of many SaaS companies, notably Salesforce.com.
 What is interesting to watch is the investment in SaaS by the traditional heavy hitters like SAP, Oracle and even Epic in the healthcare space.
 This indicates that SaaS is the future not only for use-case specific applications, but also for soup to nuts ERPs,” Wagner advises.

 Today, it’s commonly accepted that software is cloud-based service.
-“We’ll see more flexible options for providing computing hardware and more options for extracting value from our data,” says Blacksmith CIO Paul Cummings.
+I think that we’ll see more flexible options for providing computing hardware and more options for extracting value from our data.

 “With inexpensive computing, we can more efficiently perform analysis of the data we have.
 With improved visualization tools, we can more easily gain actionable information from our data.
 And, with less expensive storage, we have significantly more data upon which to base our conclusions.
 Additionally, with data concentrated from multiple CPGs in a common location, we have more possibilities to pool data across multiple entities for the greater benefit of all entities.
 This is a data “co-op”, he adds.